- Fire & Rescue

 Burn permit applications are only available during the permit season (March 30 to May 30).
 You may visit the Fire Department at 96 North Center Street if you wish to apply in-person.
 In-person burn permits are only sold M-TH 7am-6pm.
-Other days and times, please click the link above.
-For questions, call 801-763-3045
+For questions, call 801-763-3045.
+To apply online, fill out and submit the Burn Permit Form.

 Steps Prior to Burning

-- Fill out the City of American Fork's Burn Permit.
+- Fill out the City of American Fork's Burn Permit form.

 - Pay the City's $20 Burn Permit fee.